Do you need to reset Joomla password or Super User password?

 This happened to us quite a few times before we learnt to store my passwords in a safe place.
-However, if you do forget or lose your Joomla super administrator password, there is a very easy way to reset it to a default password (admin).
+However, if you do forget or lose your Joomla super administrator password, there is a very easy way to reset the joomla admin password (admin).
 Use the steps below to set a new password.

 Forgot Joomla 2.5 / 3 password? - how to change it via phpmyadmin

-You can reset the admon password if you have access to phpmyadmin.
-Browse to phpmyadmin using the database administrator and password which you should have available as part of your joomla web hosting details
+You can reset the Joomla admin password if you have access to phpmyadmin.
+Browse to phpmyadmin using the database administrator and password which you should have available as part of your joomla web hosting details.

 Access the Users Table in phpMyAdmin